alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 ### Summary of the current state

-After all changes that we did:
+After all the changes that we made:

 - Now, we have 3 steps in our CodePipeline:
   - **Source**: integrated with GitHub as we indicated before